joshraphael/ra4111/DESIGN.md

 ![completelevel3](badges/img/Level4.png "Complete Level 3")

-Complete level 3 and buy the lift pass for level 4 in one session
+Complete level 3 and buy the lift pass for level 4 without using passwords

 Conditions:
 1. Start game with no levels completed